paramsingh96/paramsingh96/README.md

 I am **Param**, a Polyglot Software Engineer from a small city, Alwar.
 I like observing things and talking to people.

-- 🔭 I’m currently working with [Gojek] on solving Marketplace Supply Product & Engineering Problems.
+- 🔭 I’m currently working with [Gojek] in solving Marketplace Supply Product & Engineering Problems.
 - 🌱 I’m currently learning new languages like German, Spanish & French, checkout my progress here at [Duolingo]!
 - 👯 I’m looking to collaborate on exciting, useful & meaningful Engineering work.
 Preferably in `Functional Programming`, `Distributed Systems`, `Dev/CLI tools` & related stuff. 😁